batuhanfaik/itu-cmpe/docs/source/user/fatih.rst

 - General course information, learning outcome etc.
 - Syllabus, only pdf files are accepted.

+Also course can be deleted from this page by clicking the ``Delete Course`` button.

 .. figure:: ../../images/altinpinar/edit_course.png
     :alt: Edit Course Page
     :align: center